Dinosaur (1980 film)

 Dinosaur is an animated short film directed and produced by Will Vinton.

-In 1987, the film was extended and released on video under the title Dinosaurs!.
+In 1987, the film was edited into Festival of Claymation as the sixth segment, and then later extended and released on video under the title Dinosaurs!.
 The new footage stars Fred Savage playing a grade school student named Philip who gives a class report on dinosaurs, with the help of an animated chalkboard and Will Vinton's claymation dinosaurs.